evanharmon/in-mono/headspace/python/python-django.md

 - [Python django vscode tutorial](https://code.visualstudio.com/docs/python/tutorial-django)

 ## Start a project
+WARNING: django auto creates a SECRET_KEY in `settings.py`. this really should be done via an ENV and a default value for local dev.

 ```bash
 # Setup directory and venv
 mkdir django_playground && cd django_playground